YanlongLi/Note/code_segment/CodeFragment.md

 ## JavaScript
 ### JavaScript Object
 [From][Developers Should Know About JavaScript]
+This article presented three key pieces of knowledge:

+1. Every JavaScript object is a dictionary.
+2. Every JavaScript function is an object.
+3. Every JavaScript object references a prototype object.

 > JavaScript objects are entirely different from C# and VB objects because they are ultimately a collection of name and value pairs, like a dictionary.

 > A JavaScript function is a chunk of executable code, but it's also a first class object.
 This is fundamentally different from methods in C# and Visual Basic.
 We can invoke methods in C# and VB, but we can't treat those methods as datatypes (although delegates and lamda expressions in C# make this area a little bit fuzzy).
 In JavaScript, we can manipulate functions using other JavaScript code, assign functions to variables, store functions inside arrays, nest functions inside other functions, and pass functions as a parameter to other functions.